mcoeur/advent-of-code/2015/arduino/README.md

 ## Hardware

+I set myself one rule for this project.

 > [!IMPORTANT]
-> One rule : The system should work without beeing plugged to a computer.
+> The system should work without beeing plugged to a computer.

-This lead to several questions :
+This brings it's own challenges and raises a few questions.

-1. Where to store input data
+### 1. Where to store input data

 The most straightforward way to tackle this problem is to use an external storage.
-I picked with a microSD card reader for the task, although I won't be using more than 0.01% of the available space.
+I picked a microSD card reader for the task, although I won't be using more than 0.01% of the available space.

-2. How to display the results
+### 2. How to display the results

 Once again, i picked the easiest solution and used a basic 16x2 LCD screen.